 Physical products are anything from furniture to cars, blenders and other kitchen utensils to high-tech smartphones and cameras, and more.
 These types of products are created with computer-assisted drawing (CAD) software and even 3D printing nowadays.

 Digital products are web apps, mobile apps, Chrome extensions, that sort of thing.
 As you’re probably aware, they are extremely popular these days–doesn’t it seem like everyone’s building some kind of app?

 A perfect example is our own app, the Crash website (or mobile app) you’re reading this on.
-You can log in, edit your Crash profile, create tailored pitches to your favorite companies, and more.
+You can log in, create basic pitches, and targeted pitches to your favorite companies, and more.